Nutomic/ensichat/README.md

 Building
 --------

+To setup a development environment, just install [Android Studio](https://developer.android.com/sdk/) and import the project.

+Alternatively, you can use the command line.
 To create a debug apk, run `./gradlew assembleDevDebug`.
 This requires at least Android Lollipop on your development device.
 If you don't have Lollipop, you can alternatively use `./gradlew assembleRelDebug`.
-However, this results in considerably slower incremental builds
+However, this results in considerably slower incremental builds.
 To create a release apk, run `./gradlew assembleRelRelease`.

 License
 -------